Anand-GitH/em-omc/enterprise-manager/em24ai/em-exadata-mgmt/dbimpactadvisor/dbimpactadvisor.md

     ![Expand Cluster](images/expandcluster.png " ")

-3. Select the database **exa03cdb1db12** and scroll down on selection to view the CPU Usage
+3. Select the database cluster **exa03cdb1db12** and scroll down on selection to view the CPU Usage

     ![Select the database](images/cdb1selection.png " ")